-Making a big technological purchase like a TV or a computer can be intimidating.
+Making a big technological purchase like a TV or a computer can be intimidating, so finding the best online electronics store can help save you money for those big purchases.
 Sometimes it is easy to think that technology is something for which you just have to shell out big bucks.
 However, bargains can be found even for the most expensive electronics and knowing where to find a reputable online electronics store can help you save a bundle.

-An online electronics store is a very useful tool to use when searching for any item, especially electronics, but some have different strengths and weaknesses.
+The best electronics stores are a very useful tool when searching for any item, especially computers and TV's but some have different strengths and weaknesses.
 Here is a compilation of the electronics retailers to help you to score deals on electronics.
 But first, take a look at some of the factors and features to keep an eye out for while browsing.

 - Trusted reputation